gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 Both the Linear and the Triangle Predictor require special handling to initialize the grid before applying the prediction computations.
-In the case of the Linear Predictor, G93 uses the seed value and the pattern established for the Constant Predictor to pre-populate the first two columns of the grid.
+In the case of the Linear Predictor, G93 uses the seed value and the pattern established for the Differencing Predictor to pre-populate the first two columns of the grid.
 In the case of the Triangle Predictor, the first row and first column are populated using same approach.
 Once the grid is initialized, the specific predictors